100 Resilient Cities announces Dana Omran as new MD for Africa - Vanguard News

 “With more than a decade of experience in urban planning and resilience, Omran will be a critical part of 100RC’s efforts to advance a regional focus on resilience and implement initiatives that build more inclusive, resilient cities across the continent.

-“During her tenure at 100R C, Dana has demonstrated exceptional leadership, decision-making ability, and both global and regional acumen,” said Berkowitz, adding: “We are excited to see the great potential of the Africa region unfurl under her leadership, and expect to welcome a new cohort of both skilled Chief Resilience Officers and actionable City Resilience Strategies over the coming year.”
+“During her tenure at 100R C, Dana had demonstrated exceptional leadership, decision-making ability, and both global and regional acumen,” said Berkowitz, adding “We are excited to see the great potential of the Africa region unfurl under her leadership, and expect to welcome a new cohort of both skilled Chief Resilience Officers and actionable City Resilience Strategies over the coming year.”

 Until recently, Omran served as Associate Director, City and Practice Management at 100RC, overseeing the strategy development process in North and East Africa, and Paris, France.
 She worked with municipalities across the Middle East and Africa to improve service delivery to businesses and private citizens through technology solutions and regulatory reform.